Foveated rendering: History

+Research into foveated rendering dates back at least to 1991.

 At Tech Crunch Disrupt SF 2014, Fove unveiled a headset featuring foveated rendering.
 This was followed by a successful kickstarter in May 2015.

 At CES 2016, SensoMotoric Instruments (SMI) demoed a new 250 Hz eye tracking system and a working foveated rendering solution.
 It resulted from a partnership with camera sensor manufacturer Omnivision who provided the camera hardware for the new system.

 In July 2016, Nvidia demonstrated during SIGGRAPH a new method of foveated rendering claimed to be invisible to users.

 In February 2017, Qualcomm announced their Snapdragon 835 Virtual Reality Development Kit (VRDK) which includes foveated rendering support called Adreno Foveation.

-During CES 2019 on January 7 HTC announced an upcoming virtual reality headset called Vive Pro Eye featuring eye-tracking and support for foveated rendering.

-In December 2019, Facebook's Oculus Quest SDK gave developers access to dynamic fixed foveated rendering, allowing the variation in level of detail to be changed on the fly via an API.

-On January 4, 2022, Sony announced that their follow-up to PlayStation VR will include eye tracking and foveated rendering.

 Use

 According to chief scientist Michael Abrash at Oculus, utilising foveated rendering in conjunction with sparse rendering and deep learning image reconstruction has the potential to require an order of magnitude fewer pixels to be rendered in comparison to a full image.
 Later, these results have been demonstrated and published.

+In December 2019, fixed foveated rendering support was added to the Oculus Quest SDK.
+A number of VR headsets have included on-board eye tracking to provide support for foveated rendering, including HTC's Vive Pro Eye (2019), Meta Quest Pro (2022), PlayStation VR2 (2023), and Apple Vision Pro (2024).

+In 2025, Valve announced the upcoming Steam Frame headset, which applies a variation of the technique known as "foveated streaming" for wireless streaming from a PC to the headset; the method similarly uses variants in bit rate, and is performed at the encoder level rather than the software level.